-In January 2017, when I was trekking in the foothills of Himalayas, it wasn’t even in my wildest dreams I could be walking in the footsteps of the mountaineering legends in less than six months.
+In January 2017, when I was trekking in Sikkim, India, it wasn’t even in my wildest dreams I could be walking in the footsteps of the mountaineering legends in less than six months.
 But sometimes reality can be better than dreams.
 I was gearing up to attend the first Himalayan Travel Mart in Nepal in May 2017, when I got an opportunity to do the EBC trek with Explore Himalaya.
 Here’s my experience of trekking the most iconic and beautiful trek of the world.

-My route to the Everest Base Camp Trek
+My route for the Everest Base Camp Trek